gurkanfikretgunak/developer-candicate/README.md

 - Click the **Download CV** button on the candidate card
 - CV will be downloaded directly to your device

+### Public Hiring Applications

+- Visit `/hiring` to view the public-facing careers page
+- Applicants submit name, email, preferred role, portfolio URL, and cover letter
+- **Secure URL Validation**: All portfolio URLs are validated and sanitized server-side before storage
+- **Safe Link Rendering**: Portfolio links are displayed using secure components with preview dialogs
+- Submissions are stored in the `public_applications` table
+- View all applications in `/dashboard/hiring`
+- Convert applications to candidates with one click - pre-fills candidate information automatically
+- Once converted, applications cannot be converted again (prevents duplicates)

+### Managing Policies & Compliance

+- Policies are stored in the `policies` table (`gdpr`, `privacy`, `cookies`)
+- Update or replace policy content directly from Supabase; the UI always pulls the latest copy
+- New users must accept GDPR and cookie policies during registration
+- Existing users without acceptance timestamps are redirected to `/compliance` to review and accept policies

 ## 🏗️ Architecture

 ### Database Schema